itnifl/check_vm_disk/README.md

 Installing
 ----------
-* Place with the other Nagios plugins
+* Place with the other Nagios plugins (for instance: /usr/lib/nagios/plugins/).
+* Make sure Nagios has access rights to execute the plugin (for instance chmod 755 /usr/lib/nagios/plugins/check_vm_disk.pl).
-* Take in use
+* Take in use with your Nagios system

 Upgrading
 ---------